 How to take it

 Because of the way Diacol® works, you must not eat any food at least 12 hours before you take the first dose of Diacol® and while you are taking the tablets.
 You should only drink clear liquids for 12 hours before taking Diacol® and while you are taking the tablets.

 Clear liquids include strained fruit juice without pulp (apple, white grape, orange), water, clear broth, coffee or tea (without milk or non-dairy creamer) and all of the following that are not coloured red or purple: non-carbonated soft drinks, fruit flavoured cordials, clear ice blocks.

 When to take it

-In the evening on the day before the procedure, 4 tablets should be taken with at least one full glass of water (250mL)or clear liquids every 15 minutes for a total of 20 tablets.
+In the evening on the day before the procedure, 4 tablets should be taken with at least one full glass of water (250mL) every 15 minutes for a total of 20 tablets.
 DO NOT TAKE MORE THAN 20 TABLETS.

 On the day of the procedure (starting 3 – 5 hours before the procedure), 4 tablets should be taken with at least a full glass of water (250mL) every 15 minutes for a total of 12 tablets.
 DO NOT TAKE MORE THAN 12 TABLETS.